 Sunday sauce is an essential Italian staple.
 It's cooked long and slow, resulting in a robust flavor and thick texture.
-I serve it over bucatini pasta with homemade meatballs.
+I serve it over spaghetti or bucatini pasta with homemade meatballs.
 NOTE: This recipe requires a minimum of 5 hours including prep time and up to 10.
-I have not specified Prep and Cook times below as it's highly variable.
+It's best to start first thing in the morning.

-Heat a dutch oven over medium; add the butter and cook until it foams.
-Add the onions and a pinch of salt, reduce heat to medium and cook, uncovered, stirring occasionally until the onions are brown and caramelized, about 45 minutes.
+Heat a dutch oven or large pot (minimum 6-quart) over medium heat; add the butter and heat until it melts then foams.
+Add the onions and a pinch of salt.
+Cover and sweat, stirring occasionally, until the onions are soft and translucent, about 15 minutes.

-Add the red wine and deglaze, stirring up the browned bits from the bottom of the pot.
-Cook until the wine stops bubbling, 5 minutes.
+Pour in the red wine and deglaze the pot.
+Stir and scrape up any browned bits from the bottom of the pot, and continue to cook until the wine stops bubbling, 2-3 minutes.

 For the Meatballs

-In a large bowl, combine the beef, pork, eggs, garlic cloves, basil, parsley, salt, and pepper.
+In a large bowl, combine the beef, pork, eggs, garlic, basil, parsley, salt, and pepper.
 Mix thoroughly with your hands until all ingredients are very well incorporated and the meat no longer looks marbled.

 Fold in the breadcrumbs a quarter cup at a time.
 You may need slightly more or less depending on the wetness of the mixture and your preferred consistency.
 I add enough breadcrumbs so that the mixture is moist, but not wet, and holds a ball-shape well.